 OACs offer meals that are healthy and nutritious.

 In neighborhoods with diverse populations, centers provide culturally aligned meals that are representative of the community.
-All meals are certified by registered dietitians to ensure they are nutritious and meet dietary guidelines and standards, such as filling half of the plate with fruits and vegetables.
+All meals are reviewed and approved by NYC Aging nutrition staff to ensure they are nutritious and meet dietary guidelines and standards, such as filling half of the plate with fruits and vegetables.
 Some centers also offer breakfast, dinner and grab-and-go options.

 Centers also host workshops and trainings on nutrition and healthy cooking, to help older adults make good decisions on their health and diet.